Skip to Content

 Do I NEED to Rent a Car?

-I think a car rental in the Algarve would be the smartest choice and the best way you’ll be able to get around on this Algarve itinerary.
+I think a car rental in the Algarve would be the smartest choice and the best way you’ll be able to get around if you want to see some of the best things in the Algarve.
 Without it, some of these spots might be a bit difficult or near impossible.

 If you want to surf, it’s essentially impossible not to have your own vehicle.
 How will you get to the beaches with your board?